The Department of Entomology’s areas of research and study

-The MSU Department of Entomology has a long tradition of research excellence with internationally recognized areas of strength in insect physiology, medical entomology, integrated pest management, forest insects, pollination, systematics and landscape ecology.
+MSU’s Department of Entomology has a long tradition of research excellence with internationally recognized areas of strength in insect physiology, medical entomology, integrated pest management, forest insects, pollination, systematics and landscape ecology.
 Emerging areas of excellence include ecosystem services, chemical ecology, insect microbe interactions and development of novel pest management technologies.
 The Department has annual research expenditures of about $10 million.

 The Albert J. Cook Arthropod Research Collection (ARC) houses close to 1.5 million specimens mounted on pins, slides or stored in alcohol.
-The collection provides expert information on identification, biology, distribution and seasonal occurrence of arthropods, and makes this knowledge available to researchers in systematics, agriculture, natural resources, urban insect management, to extension personnel and to the general public.
+The collection provides expert information on identification, biology, distribution and seasonal occurrence of arthropods, and makes this knowledge available to researchers in systematics, agriculture, natural resources, urban insect management, extension personnel and the general public.